pok49/ispell-eo/doc/readme.md

 the `ispell.el` package, which provides an interface with the ispell processes.
 This package includes, among others, specifications for interactions with the permissive `esperanto` dictionary in two
-representations: `latin3` and `tex`; within the  are named resp.
+representations: `latin3` and `tex`; in ispell.el they are named resp.
 `esperanto` and `esperanto-tex`.

-Don't be affraid of the name `latin3`: your text may be (and normally is) in Unicode; the program seamlessly converts your UTF-8 words to Latin-3 and back, using it behind the scenes, so that you never notice it.
-(The only exception is the limitation of the repertoire of the characters available for word representation: you cannot use the curly apostrophe, which is absent from Latin-3, and thus cannot be passed to ispell).
+Don't be affraid of the name `latin3`: your text may be (and normally is) in Unicode; the program seamlessly converts your UTF-8 words to Latin-3 and back, using Latin-3 behind the scenes, so that you never notice it.
+(The only exception is the limitation of the repertoire of the characters available for word representation: e.g. you cannot use the curly apostrophe, which is absent from Latin-3, and thus cannot be passed to ispell).

-As mentioned earlier, the Esperantic ispell dictionaries can accept the UTF-8 input; alas, for some bugs in `ispell.el` conversions from the interger unicode numbers to multibyte UTF-8 and back “may result in the evil /misalignment error/”; the interaction with 1-byte codes (e.g.
+As mentioned earlier, the Esperantic ispell dictionaries can accept the UTF-8 input; alas, for some bugs in `ispell.el` conversions from the integer Unicode numbers to multibyte UTF-8 and back “may result in the evil /misalignment error/”; the interaction with 1-byte codes (e.g.
 Latin-3) is more stable.